Winston-Lu/ESP8266-LED-Shelf/README.md

 gateway | IP address of your router subnet | Subnet address of your home address.
 If you don't know what this is, you probably wont need to touch it

+## Other Config Recommendations
+When the Wi-Fi module sends/recieves data, it flashes the first LED in the strip.
+I am unable to trace exactly where this is coming from, so I recommond having a sacrifical "Wi-Fi status" LED right before the strip.
+All you need to do is uncomment the `#define SACRIFICELED` line to enable.
+Otherwise, the flashing should be fairly infrequent except for NTP time updates and webserver actions.

 # Setting up the ESP8266